openxla/stablehlo/docs/spec_draft.md

 Performs element-wise comparison of `lhs` and `rhs` tensors according to `comparison_direction` and `compare_type`, and produces a `result` tensor.

-The values of `comparison_direction` have the following semantics:
+The values of `comparison_direction` and `compare_type` have the following
+semantics:

+For integer and boolean element types:
   * `EQ`: `lhs` $=$ `rhs`.
   * `NE`: `lhs` $\ne$ `rhs`.
   * `GE`: `lhs` $\ge$ `rhs`.